16 - Genome Editing

 Applications of CRISPR-Cas9

 When the sgRNA binds to a target DNA sequence, Cas9 will produce a double-stranded break (DSB) in the DNA.
 When the cell attempts to repair these DSBs, the cell can undergo the non-homologous end joining (NHEJ) DNA repair pathway.
-NHEJ is not perfect, and insertion or deletion of a few nucleotides occurs (these mutations are called indels).
-Recall that indels cause a frameshift in translation that ultimately prevents the eukaryotic gene from making a functional protein product.
-Therefore, CRISPR-Cas9 genome editing followed by NHEJ allows the researcher to produce a gene knock-out that fails to produce the encoded protein.
+NHEJ is not perfect, and insertion or deletion of a few nucleotides occurs (these mutations are called indels) as the DSB is repaired.
+Recall that indels cause a frameshift during translation that ultimately prevents the eukaryotic gene from making a functional protein product.
+Therefore, CRISPR-Cas9 genome editing followed by NHEJ allows the researcher to produce a gene knock-out cell line or organism.
+The knock-out fails to produce a functional protein product.

 Double strand breaks in the DNA can also lead to another type of DNA repair known as homology directed repair (HDR).
 In this case, DNA repair allows the insertion of a donor sequence at the location of the DSB, instead of repairing the break by inserting or deleting a few nucleotides.
-The donor DNA can be engineered to contain a known gene mutation.
+The donor DNA can be engineered to contain a mutant form of a gene.
 This approach allows the researcher to insert a mutant gene in the place of a wild-type gene to study the effects of the mutation on the cell.
 Alternatively, the donor DNA sequence can contain a wild-type version of a gene that can replace the mutant form of the gene within the cell.
 The replacement of a gene with a different allele of the same gene produces a knock-in cell.

-CRISPR-Cas9 is a convenient genome editing system to use because if you wish to study a different gene, all you do is design a new 20 nucleotide crRNA that forms hydrogen bonds with the new target gene, all of the other components (tracrRNA and Cas9) of the system remain the same.
+CRISPR-Cas9 is a convenient genome editing system to use because if a scientist wishes to study a different gene, the scientist designs a new 20 nucleotide-long crRNA that forms hydrogen bonds with the new target gene, all of the other components (i.e., tracrRNA, Cas9) of the CRISPR-Cas9 system remain the same.
 Moreover, the use of multiple unique crRNA sequences allows the alteration of several genes in the genome simultaneously.

 - How is gene cloning used in genome editing?